ShavonGolbourne/ShavonGolbourne/README.md

 - 👋 Hi, I’m @ShavonGolbourne
 - 👀 I’m interested in DATA SCIENCE
-- 🌱 I’m currently learning PHP, MACHINE LEARNING
+- 🌱 I currently specialize in creating web and desktop applications.
 - 💞️ I’m looking to collaborate on OPEN SOURCE EDUCATIONAL PROJECTS
 - 📫 How to reach me SHAVON.SG@GMAIL.COM